 - that absorbs waste

-- that is used in medicine to dry and tighten dermal tissues
+- which is used in medicine to dry out and tighten dermal tissues

 - that is used in collyria to eliminate scars

-- that is used to alleviate pains and make them disappear.”
+- that is used to soften and remove the pain”

 Its antiseptic powers were widely known.